deepnetworkgmbh/blog/_posts/2019-11-28-unique-const-dml-trigger-partitioned-table.md

 ## Selecting Proper Column As a Partition Key

 - If you have table structure similar to the below one and you want to partition your table according to month, then you should compute your partition key with a selected `DateTime` column.
 So, at first look, it is very reasonable to take `createdTime` column into account to computation.
 Since when the record is inserted to the table, it will be automatically placed on the correct partition.
-However, there is a unique combined index on table which constraints it as there cannot be more than one record with the same (partitionKey, name, startTime, endTime) combination in same partition.
+However, there is a unique combined index on table which constraints it as there cannot be more than one record with the same (partitionKey, name, startTime, endTime) combination in the same partition.
 If we choose, createdTime as our partition key then it is guaranteed that this combination is unique in each partition but other partitions can have the same combination as well.
 So, it violates our unique constraint.
 To overcome this problem, it is better to choose endTime column for computation of a partition key so that (name, startTime, endTime) combination can be unique across whole table.
 We have faced with the similar scenario in one of our projects and that is how we managed to resolve it.

 ``` sql
 	CREATE TABLE [MySchema].[MyTableName]